HarishReyya29/infoam/README.markdown

 # infoam

-**infoam** is a Python library designed to streamline interaction with [OpenFOAM](https://www.openfoam.com), offering a user-friendly, contemporary, and efficient interface.
+**infoam** is a Python library (in development stage) designed to streamline interaction with [OpenFOAM](https://www.openfoam.com), offering a user-friendly, contemporary, and efficient interface.

 ## Introduction